Under pressure – the facts

 - 98-99% of the plumbing and heating industry is made up of men.

-The CIPHE and member magazine, P&H Engineering, have launched our Under Pressure campaign to address mental health problems in the construction industry.
+In 2020, The CIPHE and member magazine, P&H Engineering, launched the Under Pressure campaign to address mental health problems in the construction industry.

 Sadly, construction has a higher number of suicides than any other sector of the economy.
 For each working day that passes, an average of two construction workers take their own lives.
 Workplace stress is normally the defining factor, with the demands of the job, financial worries and isolation among the issues putting strain on workers.